crypter70/LTMPT-Scraper/README.md

 # LTMPT-Scraper

 ## Overview
-A web scraper program to retrieve data on the top 1000 schools based on UTBK scores in 2022 using Scrapy.
-The website to be scraped is a static website, data is not loaded using javascript.
-Therefore, Scrapy is a suitable choice because it has speed and efficiency for static data on websites.
+The program aimed to extract data on the top 1000 schools based on UTBK scores in 2022 using Scrapy.
+The targeted website was a static one, and the data was not loaded using JavaScript.
+Therefore, Scrapy was an appropriate choice due to its efficiency and speed in handling static data on websites.
+The program extracted relevant data such as the schools' names, locations, UTBK scores, and other relevant information.
+The extracted data was useful for analyzing and evaluating the schools' academic performance and ranking.
+The data was saved in CSV format for further processing and analysis.

 URL: https://top-1000-sekolah.ltmpt.ac.id